-The storm mine crew.Toos is second from left.3/28/14 - Half the costumes I take on are because I want to learn new skills.
+The storm mine crew.Toos is second from left - and here is my finished costume.3/28/14 - Half the costumes I take on are because I want to learn new skills.
 This one is going to be a corker.
 I've minimal experience with thermoplastics and absolutely zero in making headgear - guess what I've already identified as the most challenging aspect?

 As the profile photo shows, the "cap" comes up from her head by a perceptible amount.
 I can't help thinking that might have been dictated by the structure of the crest, which seems to follow quite a different curve than the one describe by one's skull in profile.
 The crest looks like it's something pretty solid (aside from the cutouts), but very lightweight.
 Each "segment" seems to be very similar in width and height, suggesting that maybe the were all cut from the same template, but I can't be sure.
 I amsure thatthis hat is going to be the cause of some kind of breakdown.